deimencart/CROFI-Robotics-Club-of-the-Engineering-Faculty-/avoidance_robot/Readme.md

-# 🚗 Obstacle Avoidance Robot – CRODI Training Project
+# 🚗 Obstacle Avoidance Robot – CROFI Training Project

 > A fully autonomous robot built as part of a robotics course taught by **CRODI**.
 This project introduced me to motion planning logic and real-time decision-making with basic sensors.
 The robot was designed and assembled from scratch using a minimalist yet effective approach to avoid obstacles.